mdillondc/terminal-ai/README.md

 mkdir -p ~/path/to/terminal-ai/rag/work
 mkdir -p ~/path/to/terminal-ai/rag/whatever

-# Activate collection (builds automatically)
+# Activate collection (auto-selects provider/model profile and builds if needed)
-# See settings_manager.py for default RAG embedding models (cloud and local), override in ~/.terminal-ai/config
+# See settings_manager.py for default embedding models (cloud and local), override in ~/.config/terminal-ai/config
 > --rag personal
 > Detail my latest visit to the doctor
 ```